mrromanalekseev/mrromanalekseev/README.md

 Open to work as a Junior Cloud & Devops Engineer / Junior Software Developer / Project Manager I live in Russia now but I am Nordic.
+I am open to new opportunities and relocation.
 At the moment, I'm pumping my Python and delving into DevOps.
 I am very interested in Cloud technologies.
 I am learning new very, very quickly!

 In 2019-2021 I took several it courses: GeekBrains University Moscow (Testing, Python, Frontend Javascript, React, React Native), It-Kamasutra (Development of a social network based on React).
 Recently completed an introductory course from Atlassian Agile Product Manager.
 I graduated from Andrews University Michigan USA branch